GreigBenton/Milestone-project/README.md

 ## Testing

 1. Navigation
-    1. Tested all navigation links from "Home" page ensuring that each loads the specified page
+    1. Click all navigation links from "Home" page ensuring that each loads the specified page
-    2. Tested all navigation links from "Testimonials" page ensuring that each loads the specified page
+    2. Click all navigation links from "Testimonials" page ensuring that each loads the specified page
-    3. Tested all navigation links from "Our Work" page ensuring that each loads the specified page
+    3. Click all navigation links from "Our Work" page ensuring that each loads the specified page
-    4. Tested all navigation links from "Collaborate" page ensuring that each loads the specified page
+    4. Click all navigation links from "Collaborate" page ensuring that each loads the specified page
     5. Make sure that the link to the current page is Black and that the other navigation links are Gray
     6. Hover over navigation links on each page to make sure they change color on hover state